ijanos/bookshelf-astro/src/pages/about.md

 language.
 No hard rules here, the page is in English, nowadays I mostly read in English, it makes sense to use English titles.
 This is not a strict database of books.

-## "Hidden" metadata.

-I haven't found a good database for book length.
-"Pages" is a common metric, but it makes sense for one edition of one book.
-I want to track at least some sense of length for them, so in the raw data I track "pages" found in goodreads or google books but this is not currently listed on the site.

-Similarly I track "tags" for each book.
-It can be found in the source code but not in the public page.
-I use these tags to mark the books I didn't finish.

 ## Technology